kaixindousg/sunflower-family/li_development_plan.md

 # li development plan
+I want li to be the person who can make the world better.
+To be the best high-technology engineer and excellent boss.

-## Newborn 1-2 months
+## Newborn
+## Infant 1 to 3 Months
+## Infant 4 to 6 Months

-## Infant 2-12 months
+## Infant 7 to 9 months

-Rolling over
-Smiling
-Sitting up
-Waving
-Clapping
-Picking up objects
-Crawling
-Babbling
-Possibly saying a few words
+## Infant 10 to 12 Months
+## Toddler 1 Year
+## Toddler 2 Years

-## Toddler 2-3 years
+## Toddler 3 Years

-Walking (usually by 18 months)
-Learning to talk (and eventually speaking in phrases and sentences) Identifying and imitating the people around them Following simple instructions
-Feeding themselves
-Engaging in play
-Expressing more emotions and awareness
-Imitating the behavior of others
-Running, kicking, and climbing as they near preschool age

-## Early childhood 3-5 years
+## Early childhood 4 to 5 Years

-## middle childhood(ages 6 to 12)
+## Middle childhood 6 to 12 Years

-## adolescence (13 to 18)
+## Adolescence 13 to 18 Years